francesco75/Italy_Wines/README.md

            - South  : I describe the South Italy Wines with Workmap and connect with jquery and Angular events.
                       The gallery wine for each region and most important wines.

-           - Islans: I describe the Islands Italy Wines with Workmap and connect with jquery and Angualar events.
+           - Islands: I describe the Islands Italy Wines with Workmap and connect with jquery and Angualar events.
                       The gallery wine for each region and most important wines

            - I create the Usemap with Generator Usemap Image with my Coordinates Image Map